The history of photography in pictures

 Explore the history of photography, from 1835 to today, through key images from our collection.

-The National Science and Media Museum is home to over three million items of historical and cultural significance.
+What you see in our galleries is just the beginning.
+The National Science and Media Museum is home to more than 3 million items of historical and cultural significance.

-Devoted to the science and culture of light and sound, our collection encompasses iconic objects and remarkable archives in the areas of photography, cinematography, television and new media.
+Our collection is devoted to the science and culture of image and sound.
 It includes three pivotal firsts: the world's earliest known surviving negative, the earliest television footage, and the camera that made the earliest moving pictures in Britain.